zeisler/zeisler.github.io/resume/index.md

 Software Developer, Contractor - [20% Remote]
 {: .company_title }

+Product: Price sensitive shoppers, like those using an HSA, could search for services and see a list of providers with the out of pocket cost.

-* After learning Reactjs led the development of a multi faceted-guided search for health care products/services.
+* After learning ReactJS led the development of a multi faceted-guided search for health care products/services.
 * Trained team on Test Driven Development by giving presentations and through one-on-one training.
 * Implemented restful client side app using React Router.